itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 * iRPROP+
 * Conjugate Gradient + Golden Search

 Let's define start point for our algorithms.
-As we can see from the figure above the position (-4, -4) and the error for it would be approximetly 0.43, so we define default weights on this position.
+I've chosen the (-4, -4) point, because at this point network gives bad results and it will be iteresting to observe learning progress from a bad initialization point.
+In the script you can set up any other starting point you like.

 This function will train the network until the error will be smaller than `0.125`.
-Every network starts at place with coordinates `(-4, -4)` and finishes near the point with the closest value to `0.125`.
-The final result will depend on the selected algorithm.
+Every network starts at place with coordinates `(-4, -4)` and finishes near the point with the error value lower than `0.125`.

 Visualize algorithms based on the Backpropagation
 -------------------------------------------------